 - Final Exam (30%): There will be a final exam.

-All assignments will be due at the beginning of class on the appropriate day.
+All assignments will be turned in via Canvas, and are due according to assignment instructions, which will be marked accordingly on Canvas.
 Assignments will not be accepted late with the exception of medical emergencies or similar exceptional circumstances that must be discussed in advance with the instructor.
 Please remember it is better to turn in an incomplete assignment rather than no assignment.
 (Some students somehow would not rather turn in an incomplete assignment, which makes no actual sense.)
-All assignments should be turned in electronically, as pdf or text files.
-You should have a scanner available, or be familiar with LaTeX, or otherwise be ready to deal with turning in pdfs of mathemetical work.
+As all assignments should be turned in electronically, typically as pdf, you should have a scanner available, or become familiar with LaTeX, or otherwise be ready to deal with turning in pdfs of mathemetical work.
 (LaTeX is highly, highly recommended)

 I would like to emphasize the rules on working with others on homework assignments.
 For the programming assignments, you may work in pairs.
 It is assumed you will not work with anyone besides your partner.
 For problem sets, limited collaboration in planning and thinking through solutions to homework problems is allowed, but no collaboration is allowed in writing up solutions.
 You are allowed to work with one or two other students currently taking CS 124 in discussing, brainstorming, and verbally walking through solutions to homework problems.
 But when you are through talking, you must write up your solutions independently and may not check them against each other.
-There may be no passing of homework papers between collaborators; nor is it permissible for one person simply to tell another the answer.
+Note that writing up solutions independently does not allow for you to contact another student while you are writing up your solution to ask them how to word or describe something that you are supposed to be writing.
+Of course, there may be no passing of homework papers between collaborators; nor is it permissible for one person simply to tell another the answer.